debaditya4421/OpenCV-Project/README.md

 4. We have also used another path finding algorithm - RRT algorithm - Rapidly Exploring Random Tree.

 TASK 1.2 :
 1. The image being used in this program is named “map1.2.png”.
 The image needs to be downloaded before running the program.
+All the 5 algorithms are successfully implemented on this image.

 TASK 1.3 :
 1. The image being used in this program is named “homemap.jpeg”.
 The image needs to be downloaded before running the program.